Elements-Agency/benjaminjyoung/content/artwork/one-last-walk-with-izzy/index.md

 {{< cta artwork="One Last Walk With Izzy" story="/story/one-last-walk-with-izzy/" >}}

-This painting is apart of the [Shades of Olson Collection](/collections/shades-of-olson/).

 ### Inspiration ###

 {{< img src="izzy.jpg" width="200px" height="200px" class="floatright" gallery="progress" alt="Photo of a Izzy and Ben" title="Izzy and Ben" link="izzy.jpg" >}}